 When handling challenging situations or difficult problems, we often change our intonation in order to reflect the seriousness of the situation, to show more patience, to sound more polite, or to show sympathy and compassion.

-Check out my workshop on how to sound more polite in English for more examples.
+Check out my resources on how to sound more polite in English for more examples.

 Pay Attention to Active Listening Strategies